ccbogel/QualCoder/README.md

 Install  [VLC](https://www.videolan.org/vlc/download-windows.html) or from the Windows Store.

-NEW - the 2.7 Release contains an exe file (created on Windows 10, 64 bit).
+The 2.8 Release contains an exe file (created on Windows 10, 64 bit).

 Download the QualCoder software from: https://github.com/ccbogel/QualCoder.
 This is the newest, but not yet officially released, version of code.
 Alternatively, choose the most recent release.
 Click the green button "Code", and then "Download ZIP".
 Then, unpack the file in a selected place (e.g. desktop).